 Mule Deer to Elk Trail is a 9.8 mile moderately trafficked loop trail located near Idaho Springs, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from February until November.
+The trail offers a number of activity options and is best used from February until November.

 We hiked this 12/30/16.
 There wasn't too much snow, mostly icy areas.
 We went from the Kriley Pond TH all the way to Panorama point.
 We ended up hiking on Mtn Base Rd for a bit, to avoid the snow and move a bit faster.
 It was a beautiful afternoon to hike.
 It was 8.5 miles round trip.
 We went out and back on Mule Deer/Mtn Base Road.